GRAFO-URJC/BVNS-CMMSA/README.md

 ## Datasets

-Instances are categorized in different datasets inside the `instances` folder.
+The repository contains 269 instances used in the experimental evaluation, categorized in different datasets inside the `instances` folder.
+These include synthetic families, real social networks, and engineered graphs adapted from the Harwell-Boeing collection organizied in subsets accorcing to their size: small (45), medium (90), big (90) and huge (44).

 ### Instance Format